bbaillif/bioactive_conformation_predictor/README.md

 ## Basic usage

+You can install the bioconfpred package with pip : pip install . -e

 The main purpose of the package is to rank conformer ensemble to obtain a higher rate of bioactive-like conformers in early ranks.

 The first step is to load a model: